areyde/areyde.github.io/_pages/books.md

 {% include base_path %}

-When I was in high school, I read a lot of fiction, mainly XIX century classics (see, for instance, my [project on "War and Peace"](https://areyde.com/war_and_peace/)).
+When I was in high school, I read a lot of fiction, mainly XIX century classics (see, for instance, [my project on "War and Peace"](https://areyde.com/war_and_peace/)).
 I remember sitting in the Physics class, having to prepare for exams, and instead laying out books on top of textbooks and reading them.
-However, interestingly, this all changed when I went to university: I stopped reading fiction and basically never went back to it (I write a bit about that [here](https://areyde.com/notes/2025-02-23)).
+However, interestingly, this has changed when I went to university: I stopped reading fiction and basically never went back to it (I write a bit about that [here](https://areyde.com/notes/2025-02-23)).
-Instead, I started reading non-fiction, and since [my visit to South Africa](https://areyde.com/brics/) in 2016, increasingly started reading non-fiction about philosophy, history, and other fiels of humanities.
+Instead, I started reading non-fiction, and since [my visit to South Africa in 2016](https://areyde.com/brics/), increasingly started reading non-fiction about philosophy, history, and other fields of humanities.
-This, of course, exacerbated when I enrolled in my degrees in Philosophy and Religious Studies.
+This, of course, became even more pronounced when I entered my degrees in Philosophy and Religious Studies.

-On this page, I simply wanted to keep an account on all the various books on humanities I have read, in hopes they may prove useful to somebody.
+On this page, I simply want to keep an account on all the various books on humanities I have read, in hopes they may prove useful to somebody.
-I write all the titles in original, but myself read them in English or Russian translations if needed.
+I write all the titles in original, but I myself read them in English or Russian translations if needed.
 I specify the <i>original</i> year of publication, even if the links point to modern re-prints.

 <h2>Philosophy</h2>